demisto/content/Packs/CortexXDR/Integrations/XQLQueryingEngine/README.md

 Cortex XDR - XQL Query Engine enables you to run XQL queries on your data sources.
 This integration was integrated and tested with version 3.0 of Cortex XDR - XQL Query Engine

+In order to access all of the datasets, make sure your api token role is set at least to 'investigator'.
+Investigation query view will provide you access to all of the datasets except endpoints and host_inventory.

 ## Configure Cortex XDR - XQL Query Engine on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.